 Protection from Ticks for You and Your Pets

 Protecting yourself and your pets from ticks and the diseases they carry is as easy as following a few simple guidelines when you’re out and about this summer.
+Whilst you can click here for home solutions, when out in the wild it can be harder to keep these things under control.
 It’s important to remember that ticks do not jump, fly, or drop from trees.
 Ticks can only crawl.
 So make sure to keep an eye on the ground in areas where ticks are typically found.

 Although you may think that you will notice as soon as a tick latches onto you, the truth is, you probably won’t.
 Tick bites are usually painless and the critters tend to seek out moist (and more difficult to see) parts of the body, including the groin area, armpits, scalp, behind your ears and knees, and around your waistline.